The Elliott Homestead

 See Also: Solar Heat Lamp for Chicken Coop

-What is The Best Time To Let Chicks Join The Flock?
+What Is The Best Time To Let Chicks Join The Flock?

 Before joining your flock, chicks should be raised by themselves for at least six weeks.
 It’s better to wait until they are closer to 12 weeks old before integrating.